AboNady/Titanic_Classification/README.md

 * I splitted the dataset to 70% Train and 30% Test.

-* I tried eight different classifican algorithms and the results was as following:
+* I tried eight different classification algorithms and the results was as following:

 LogisticRegression score is :  84.7
 -----------